UNGlobalPlatform/Apache-Nifi/README.md

 ### Prerequisites

 You will need a NiFi instanace up and running.
-Try this AMI
+Try this AMI https://aws.amazon.com/marketplace/pp/B01CPWX4KI

+Were possible, all credentials or api keys are provided by the controller service.
+These will need to be configured with your access keys, etc.

 ### Installing